ruscal0007/toy-robot-simulator/README.md

   currently facing.
 - LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.
-- REPORT will announce the X,Y and F of the robot.
-This can be in any form, but standard output is sufficient.
+- REPORT will announce the X,Y and F of the robot

-- A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
-- Input can be from a file, or from standard input, as the developer chooses.
-- Provide test data to exercise the application.
-- The application must be a command line application.
+## Usage